 Please re-read the title.
 Multitenancy vs. Individual Virtual Machines: Do Customers Care?
 The short answer is yes, but not for the reasons some vendors tell you.

-To be sure we are on the same page, multitenancy is a hosted environment where multiple customers are partitioned on a platform utilizing the same hardware and software resources.
+To be sure we are on the same page, multitenancy is a cloud environment where multiple customers are partitioned on a platform utilizing the same hardware and software resources.
 The alternative, a single customer multi-instance environment running on individual virtual machines, operate as the name suggests and segregate each customer onto its own virtual machine using something like VMware or Microsoft Hyper-V.

 It makes me laugh when the multitenant contact center vendors run around […]